1. Variables, expressions and statements#

 Variable names can be arbitrarily long.
 They can contain both letters and numbers, but they have to begin with a letter.
 It is legal to use uppercase letters.

-The underscore character, \verb”_”, can appear in a name.
-It is often used in names with multiple words, such as \verb”my_name” or \verb”airspeed_of_unladen_swallow”.
+The underscore character _ can appear in a name.
+It is often used in names with multiple words, such as “my_name” or “airspeed_of_unladen_swallow”.

-If you give a variable an illegal name, you get a syntax error:
+If you give a variable an illegal name, you get a syntax error.
+Here are some examples.

 76trombones = 'big parade'